Mozart2234/Algorithms-practices/README.md

 ## Content

-I will be adding more elements to this index.
+I will be adding more elements to this index as soon as possible.

 - **Arrays** (*Some operations*)
   - [x] Problems